Configuration

 When To Use

-The Group By tool can be used to solve a wide range of different problems:
+The Group By tool can be used to solve a wide range of different problems:- The Group By tool is perfect for any analysis the requires aggregating data

 - Use max or min on a date column to find the latest/earliest date a customer bought something, an order was delivered, or when any other event occured the first or last time